West unlikely to offer immediate sanctions relief in Iran talks

 A lack of new proposals would disappoint Iranian negotiators.
 Zarif made that clear on Sunday, telling Iranian state television the previous offer by the Western countries “belongs to history” and calling for fresh concessions.

-But for all the tough language on what the West wants Iran to do, diplomats are also signaling some flexibility.
+But for all the tough language on what the West wants Iran to do, diplomats are also signalling some flexibility.

 The lead U.S. negotiator, Wendy Sherman, held out the possibility last week of giving Iran some short-term sanctions relief in return for concrete steps to slow uranium enrichment.